Office of the Vice President for Student Affairs

 Texas State departments may request DS-2019 documentation through the International Office for prospective J-1 visiting professors and researchers.
 The International Office provides J-1 Exchange Visitors with orientation and advising related to J-1 federal regulations, including travel, work permission and other issues.

-The International Office promotes internationalization at Texas State by facilitating international agreements and by sponsoring International Education Week each November.
+The International Office promotes global awareness and internationalization at the university by facilitating international agreements and by sponsoring International Education Week every November.

 LBJ Student Center 5-9.1